rolftimmermans/strofa/README.md

   12 bits.
 - Predictable patterns in the username part of an address occur.
 They can be compressed by about half.
+- Email addresses do not have to be valid.

 #### Caveats:
 - There may be a strong bias towards Western email addresses.